 Many disease-causing organisms are transferred from human and animal faeces to water via TWW and can then be ingested by marine fauna, adversely affecting the suitability of such fauna for human consumption.
 Thermotolerant coliforms (TTCs) are bacteria that primarily originate in the intestines of warm-blooded animals.
-By testing for TTC, it can be determined whether the ocean water around the Bunbury ocean outlet has been exposed to faecal contamination.
+By analysing for TTC, it can be determined whether the ocean water around the Bunbury ocean outlet has been exposed to faecal contamination.

-Water samples were taken from the surface and bottom of the water column for TTC analyses at compliance monitoring sites, shoreline monitoring sites, plume tracking sites and reference sites over the three sampling dates 10 January, 8 February and 16 March 2023.
-Samples were collected in pre-sterilised bottles before being chilled to 4oC and placed in the dark.
+Water samples were collected from the surface and bottom of the water column for TTC analyses at compliance monitoring sites, shoreline monitoring sites, plume tracking sites and reference sites over the three sampling dates 10 January, 6 February and 6 March 2024.
+Samples were collected in pre-sterilised bottles before being chilled to 4°C and placed in the dark.
 On completion of sampling, the samples were transferred to the PathWest Laboratory and analysed to NATA-accredited methods.